bearrobotics-public/cloud/docs/concepts/mission.md

 Missions are the main way we tell our robot to do work.
 They describe a set of actions and behaviors (move, wait for trigger, play sound, etc) that define how a robot accomplishes a workflow.
-Missions handle both simple workflows (navigate to destination) and complex workflows (navigate to multiple destinations, waiting at each one for certain triggers), depending on the mission type.
+Missions handle both simple workflows (navigate to goal) and complex workflows (navigate to multiple goals, waiting at each one for certain triggers), depending on the mission type.

-## Destinations
+## Goals

-Most missions utilize destinations supplied by the user.
-A destination defines a place in the robot’s map that we want the robot to either go to, or do some action with.
-This destination at the least will define a coordinate place in the map, and may also include more information detailing some of the work the mission has to do there.
-Some mission types only support a single destination, while other more complex missions support multiple destinations.
+Most missions utilize goals supplied by the user.
+A goal defines a place in the robot’s map that we want the robot to either go to, or do some action with.
+This goal at the least will define a coordinate place in the map, and may also include more information detailing some of the work the mission has to do there.
+Some mission types only support a single goal, while other more complex missions support multiple goals.

 ## Mission Types